Herculaneum papyri: Excavations

 In the 18th century, the first digs began.
 The excavation appeared closer to mining projects, as mineshafts were dug, and horizontal subterranean galleries were installed.
 Workers would place objects in baskets and send them back up.

-With the backing of Charles III of Spain (1716 – 1788), Roque Joaquín de Alcubierre headed the systematic excavation of Herculaneum with Karl Jakob Weber.
+With the backing of Charles VII of Naples (1716–1788), Roque Joaquín de Alcubierre headed the systematic excavation of Herculaneum with Karl Jakob Weber.

 Barker noted in her 1908 Buried Herculaneum, "By the orders of Francis I land was purchased, and in 1828 excavations were begun in two parts 150 ft apart, under the direction of the architect.
 Carlo Bonucci.
 In the year 1868 still further purchases of land were made, and excavations were carried on in an eastward direction till 1875.
 The total area now open measures 300 by 150 perches (1510 by 756 meters).
 The limits of the excavations to the north and east respectively are the modern streets of Vico di Mare and Vico Ferrara.
 It is here only that any portion of ancient Herculaneum may be seen in the open day."

 It is uncertain how many papyri were originally found as many of the scrolls were destroyed by workmen or when scholars extracted them from the volcanic tuff.

 The official list amounts to 1,814 rolls and fragments, of which 1,756 had been discovered by 1855.
-In the 90s it was reported that the inventory now comprises 1826 papyri, with more than 340 are almost complete, about 970 are partly decayed and partly decipherable, and more than 500 are merely charred fragments.
+In the 90s it was reported that the inventory now comprises 1,826 papyri, with more than 340 are almost complete, about 970 are partly decayed and partly decipherable, and more than 500 are merely charred fragments.

 In a 2016 open letter, academics asked the Italian authorities to consider new excavations, since it is assumed that many more papyri may be buried at the site.
 Authors argue that "the volcano may erupt again and put the villa effectively beyond reach" and "Posterity will not forgive us if we squander this chance.
-The excavation must proceed".
+The excavation must proceed."

+In April 2024, a papyrologist at the University of Pisa found information about Plato's burial place in the Herculaneum papyri by the usage of infrared and X-ray scanners.